 12. Duke University

 Durham, North Carolina

 In 2020, Duke University’s entrepreneurship efforts were able “to respond swiftly and creatively to the virus.”
 For example, the college launched the Student Founder Program, which, despite coronavirus, held 538 coaching sessions.
 And the 2020 summer accelerator for student businesses was able to run for nine weeks and provide $50,000 in summer stipends.
-On a more long-term basis, the college’s Melissa & Doug Entrepreneurs program has raised over $21 million for students since 2014.
+On a more long-term basis, the college’s Melissa & Doug Entrepreneurs program has raised over $21 million for undergraduate students since 2014.
 The Yale Tribune names the Duke University student-founded company A Small Orange, the second-best student startup of the 21st century.
-CollegeChoice names the college the 15th best for entrepreneurs.

 11. Babson College

 Babson Park, Massachusetts

 Entrepreneur states that Babson College is number one in giving undergraduate students and graduate students alike hands-on experience.
 The college states that its alumni startup resources teach students and “empower entrepreneurs to build and grow ventures of all kinds.”
 This includes pitching competitions, accelerator programs, workshops, mentorships, and more for students who desire to start their own business ventures.
 During coronavirus, Babson College has been using its Goldman Sachs 10,000 Small Businesses program to highlight the issues that small businesses face.
 For instance, in September 2020, this program reported that 88% of small businesses had exhausted their government Paycheck Protection Program loans.

 Ithaca, New York